 Accenture revenue beats as pandemic boosts demand for cloud, IT consulting services

-June 24 (Reuters) - IT consulting firm Accenture Plc (ACN.N) posted higher third-quarter revenue on Thursday that beat analysts' estimates, as more businesses used its digital, cloud and security services to adapt to a hybrid work model in a post-pandemic world.
+(Reuters) -IT consulting firm Accenture Plc posted higher third-quarter revenue on Thursday that beat analysts’ estimates, as more businesses used its digital, cloud and security services to adapt to a hybrid work model in a post-pandemic world.

 Accenture, which acquired a number of businesses during the quarter, witnessed higher demand for its IT consulting services as the pandemic forced more companies to shift towards a cloud-based digitization strategy.